Frequently Asked Questions

 Where is this service available?

 The Blues Butler service is available nationwide.
-In person service is available in Idaho.
+In person service is available in Nashville, TN and Seattle, WA.
 All U.S. cities and towns are available via tele-health.

 Do you do therapy?